crm-dynamics-ltd/crm-dynamics-ltd.github.io/content/dms/mail-merge.md

 This content is experimental and can cause unwanted behaviour.
 {{% /notice %}}

 The system allows to use the new file and images columns in Dynamics to fetch complext data or images and mail merge them into the final document.
 To target a File column simply use the **File** function and pass the name of the column surrounded by double quotes in the parentheses.
-The system will automatically fetch the file content and insert it at the token position.
+The system will automatically fetch the file content and insert it at the token position. `${[File("prefix_filecolumn")]}`

-File column: `${[File("prefix_filecolumn")]}`
+However this by itself is not very useful as it returns the file in binary format.
+By using the **ToPlainText** function, in the **Convert** collection, we can convert the binary data into its string representation, which can then be inserted into the document.

+File column: `${[Convert.ToPlainText(File("prefix_filecolumn"))]}`. _Place this snipped of code anywhere in the template_.

 To fetch an image it is a very similar process but the data needs to be converted to a special url that the system can display.
 For this we can use the **Convert** collection which includes the **ToBase64SrcString** function.
 This function expects binary data (which comes from the File function) and converts it into a url that an image can correctly display.

-Image column: `${[Convert.ToBase64SrcString(File("prefix_imagecolumn"))]}`.
-Place this snipped into the source of the image component in the editor.
+Image column: `${[Convert.ToBase64SrcString(File("prefix_imagecolumn"))]}`. _Place this snipped into the source of the image component in the editor_.

 ![image source component](/docs/dms/images/image-dialog.png)